garrandall/popular-music-data/tracks/the-one-mary-j--blige-drake.md

 (Yea I'm her)...Boy don't you know I'm the one,
 (Yea I'm her)...

-Uh Ooh... ok I got these girls quite hype, only thing on right now, like a night light, While my brother Wayne rockin' out like a white stripe, imma kill the game, I'm the young money white night (white night)...Yeah Plus I'm looking for the right type cautious of a flood so I always lay the right pipe
+Uh Oh... ok I got these girls quite hype, only thing on right now, like a night light, While my brother Wayne rockin' out like a white stripe, imma kill the game, I'm the young money white night (white night)...Yeah Plus I'm looking for the right type cautious of a flood so I always lay the right pipe